Keldorado/pokemonParty/README.md

 #Pokemon Battle

-This prgram is a study in animation using sin, rotate, and key inputs.
-It represents a Pokemon battle scene.
+This program is a study in animation using sin, rotate, and key inputs.

+This program is representitive of a Pokemon battle scene.

 To make blastoise "faint" press the "s" key.